Cycle holonomy captures higher-order compatibility constraints in remote synchronization: Results

-To leverage linear algebra, we first relax the phase-only description and represent each oscillator by a complex state $z_i \in \mathbb{C}$.
+To obtain a linear algebraic formulation, we first relax the phase-only description and represent each oscillator by a complex state $z_i\in\mathbb{C}$.
 This is convenient because phase shifts act multiplicatively as rotations in the complex plane.
-Our goal is to quantify how well neighboring oscillators satisfy their coupling constraint once the imposed phase lag is taken into account.
-Along an oriented edge $i\to j$, we compare $z_j$ with the transported value of $z_i$, which leads to the twisted incidence operator
+Our goal is to quantify how well neighboring oscillators satisfy the prescribed coupling constraint once the phase lag is taken into account.
+Along an oriented edge $i\to j$, we compare $z_j$ with the transported state of $z_i$, which defines the twisted incidence operator

-When $\alpha_{ij}=0$, this reduces to the standard graph incidence operator $z_j - z_i$, so the present construction is a direct generalization of ordinary diffusive coupling~\cite{hansen2019toward}.
+When $\alpha_{ij}=0$, this reduces to the standard graph incidence operator $z_j-z_i$, so the present construction directly generalizes ordinary diffusive coupling~\cite{hansen2019toward}.

 The quantity $(\delta_\alpha z)_{ij}$ measures the local incompatibility between neighboring states once the prescribed phase transport has been taken into account.
 A natural way to quantify global incompatibility over the entire network is to sum the squared magnitudes of these edge mismatches.
 The total cost of this incompatibility is the quadratic energy